voelzmo/codex/implementation/proto-BOSH/vault.md

     $.compilation.cloud_properties.availability_zone: Define the z1 AWS availability zone
     ```

-    Go to the top of the deployment folder structure:
+    Search for the error from the root of the project.

     <pre class="terminal">
     cd ~/codex/vault-deployments